Smart Filters Accelerate Remediation

 For example, imagine you run an adverse media investigation for a 30-year-old James Smith.
 By using Smart Filters you can easily filter out 204 Findings and review only the remaining two Findings.

-Please note that for now, date of birth and occupation filters are in beta version.
-We will welcome your feedback so we can improve these filters to help you filter out even more irrelevant Findings.
+We will welcome your feedback so we can improve Smart Filters to help you filter out even more irrelevant Findings.